Industry Report — April 2026

 Common Gap

 Many F&B facilities have equipment vendor accounts with standing administrative access to production systems, created for a commissioning visit years ago and never deprovisioned.
-These are persistent, unmonitored access paths directly into production systems that cannot be audited or revoked quickly in an incident.
+These accounts cannot be tied to a specific individual, cannot be audited, and cannot be revoked quickly in an incident.
+They are persistent, unmonitored access paths directly into production systems.

 Cybersecurity in a Connected F&B Operation